 Seikan Ferry (青函フェリー). 青函フェリー 017/782–3671; 0138/42–5561; www.seikan-ferry.co.jp.

 Shin Nihon-kai Ferry (新日本海フェリー). 新日本海フェリー Service on the Sea of Japan runs between Kansai, Niigata, and Akita and Hokkaido's ports of Otaru and Tomakomai.
-The website has a link to a PDF file with updated English information at the top of the page.
 06/6345–2921; www.snf.jp.

-Shosen Mitsui Ferry (商船三井フェリー さんふらわあ). 商船三井フェリー さんふらわあ The ferry offers service between Oarai (the closest north-bound ferry port to Tokyo) and Tomakomai, Hokkaido.
-It takes about 18 hours and is quite cheap (with a decent buffet for ¥2,400 for two meals) if you have the time.
-The Pacific Story bus/ferry/bus package from Tokyo Station's bus terminal takes you all the way to Sapporo.
-The connection at Mito Station on the way to Oarai, however, involves a slightly confusing transfer to a city busy (#50 from bus stop #3 on the north side of the station), so show your ferry tickets to the bus driver to be sure you are on the right bus.
-0144/34–3121; 029/267–4133; 0120/489-850; www.sunflower.co.jp/english/.
-Weekdays 9--6, Sat.
-9--noon.
+Shosen Mitsui Ferry (商船三井フェリー さんふらわあ). 商船三井フェリー さんふらわあ The ferry offers service between Oarai (the closest northbound ferry port to Tokyo) and Tomakomai, Hokkaido.
+It takes about 18 hours and is quite cheap (with a decent buffet for ¥2,400 for two meals, plus large public baths and sauna).
+The Pacific Story bus-ferry-bus package from Tokyo Station's bus terminal takes you all the way to Sapporo.
+The connection at Mito Station on the way to Oarai, however, involves a slightly confusing transfer to a city bus (No. 50 from Stop 3 on the north side of the station), so show your ferry tickets to the bus driver to be sure you are on the right bus.
+0144/34–3121; 029/267–4133; 0120/489-850; www.sunflower.co.jp/en.
+Weekdays 9–6, Sat.
+9–noon.

 Taiheiyo Ferry (太平洋フェリー). 太平洋フェリー There's ferry service between Nagoya and Sendai on Honshu and Tomakomai.
 03/3564–4161; 011/281–3311; www.taiheiyo-ferry.co.jp/english.